-As a full-time or retired member of the Instructional Staff you may enroll in a LTC plan.
+As a full-time member of the Executive Compensation Plan you may enroll in a LTC plan.
 Your spouse or domestic partner, parents and parents-in-law may also be covered, even if you choose not to enroll yourself.

 Upon separation from service, you may elect to continue LTC coverage by making direct payments.